On a glorious, crisp Autumn morning last month, Michelle and I met up with Andy & Anna Custard, the husband and wife team behind The Principled Pig.

 Some photos of our delicious dinner:

-These pigs are well treated, hand-reared pigs and it shows in the flavour of the meat.
+Well treated, hand-reared pigs and it shows in the flavour of the meat.
 We simply cannot recommend The Principled Pig enough, if you see Andy and Anna at the next farmers market give their pork a go.
-This is a high quality product, you won’t be disappointed.3
+Customers won’t be disappointed with such a high quality product.3